klauer/epics-sumo-mirror/doc/configuration-files.rst

   The directory where the dependency database file :term:`DEPS.DB` is found, for details see :ref:`sumo options <reference-sumo-Options>`. dbrepo
-  This defines that the directory of the dependency database file is a darcs repository.
+  This defines that the directory of the dependency database file in this example is a darcs repository.
 You could also use mercurial, git, subversion or cvs here.
 The long string after "``darcs``" is an *URL* that defines the location of the remote darcs repository.
-We use the same value of "dbrepo" on other build hosts in order to keep the dependency databases files on all build hosts identical. dbrepomode
+We use the same value of "dbrepo" on other build hosts in order to keep the dependency databases files on all build hosts identical.
+  For details on the "dbrepo" string, see
+  :ref:`sumo option --dbrepo <reference-sumo-Options-dbrepo>`.

+dbrepomode
   Mode "``push``" means that before each read operation on the dependency database, sumo performs a "pull" and "merge" command and for all write